mscharhag/ET/README.md

 ### Getting started

 Exceptions are translated using an `ExceptionTranslator`.
-An `ExceptionTranslator` can be obtained from a exception mapping configuration.
-With `ET.newConfiguration()` new mapping configurations can be created.
+An `ExceptionTranslator` can be obtained from an exception mapping configuration.
+New mapping configurations can be created with `ET.newConfiguration()`:

 ```java
 ExceptionTranslator et = ET.newConfiguration()